Divine Forgiveness

 the Basica

-Just as God's presence can be either incidental to your being or consciously invited and actively lived out, the same can be said of God's forgiveness.
+Just as God's presence can either feel incidental to your being or be consciously invited in and actively lived out, the same can be said of God's forgiveness.
 Consciously receiving Divine forgiveness is part of a mature relationship with God.
 It comes from inner reflection and from communication with God.
-We need only know what it is about and have a willingness to receive it in order for it to be ours.
-Alternately, and sadly, we can also push it away.
+We need only know that it is there and have a willingness to receive it in order for the conscious experience of it it to be ours.
+Alternately, and sadly, we can also consciously push it away.

 As this forgiveness comes directly from God, we need no one to intercede and no particular religion in order for us to receive it.
-However, how we come to our reflection, understanding, communication, and acceptance may differ from one person to the next, and this may involve the aid of another person or of further, specific beliefs.
+However, how we come to our reflection, understanding, communication, and acceptance may differ from one person to the next, and this may, for some, involve the aid of another person or of further, specific beliefs.
+Where religions differ is not necessarily in whether or not there is forgiveness to be bestowed but in how it is done (perhaps through some specific mechanism or as a result of a particular event) and why (because an unrelated action of yours has proven your worth; because you are amongst the true believers; because what happens in this lifetime is insignificant in the face of eternity; because you've sufficiently searched your own soul concerning the matter; because we are all so powerfully and profoundly loved that forgiveness is ultimately granted to everyone, regardless of belief and action; or for whatever other reason).
 It does no good to debate the validity of another's inroad.
 What matters is that we get there.
-Let us not be distracted by such debate and risk missing the point.
+Discussion is worthwhile, but let us not be so distracted by such debate that we risk missing the point.

 Back to: